mkevenaar/chocolatey-packages/automatic/googledrive/README.md

 ## Package Parameters

-* `/NoStart` - Do not start Google Drive after installation.
+- `/NoStart` - Do not start Google Drive after installation.
+- `/NoGsuiteIcons` - Do not create Google Suite shortcuts on desktop.

 **Please Note**: This is an automatically updated package.
 If you find it is out of date by more than a day or two, please contact the maintainer(s) and